The Upright Go 2 ($79–$99) earns our top SHE Posture Training Score — its back-mounted sensor provides the most precise slouch detection in this.

 Most users see measurable posture score improvements within 2–3 weeks of consistent daily training sessions.
 Wirecutter's tester noted conscious awareness of slouching improving within the first week, and habitual posture (how you sit without the device) improving by week 4.
 The Upright Go 2 training program recommends 15–30 minutes of active training per day — not wearing it all day, which would simply create dependency on vibration reminders rather than building awareness.

-Best for All-Day Wear: NAMU Posture Coach
+Best for All-Day Wear: Mrisata Intelligent Posture Corrector

 What's included:

-- NAMU app for iOS and Android
+- Mrisata app for iOS and Android

 What We Love